gradle/gradle/design-docs/features/faster-builds/faster-test-execution-startup/README.md

 Profile the above test build to identify hotspots and potential improvements.
 Generate further stories based on this.

 Note: this goal for this story is only to understand the behaviour, not to fix anything.

+#### Some results

+Some initial profiling results: Some potential hotspots:

+- Test execution generates many, many progress and logging events.
+The improvements for build startup would also improve this.
+    - Could fix some hotspots in how messages are shipped between daemon process and test process, and between daemon process and daemon client.
+- Report generation is expensive.
+Could potentially generate the xml and html concurrently (in the workers pool).
+- Test class detection could benefit from some caching of extracted metadata.
+Implementation should extract some shared infrastructure for this from native and Java incremental compile.
+- Directory scanning is expensive.
+    - Up-to-date check.
+    - Scan to detect test classes.
+The improvements to reuse directory scanning result could be used here to avoid the scanning.
+    - Calculate class files hash.
+This should be removed, as it overlaps with `Test.candidateClassFiles`

+A breakdown of the wall clock time spent by `test` with 1000 main and tests classes:

+-   74ms, up-to-date check
+-  354ms, start and connect to worker process
+- 3023ms, detect and run tests
+-    6ms, serialize binary results
+-  504ms, generate XML and HTML reports
+-  236ms, detect output files and write task history